 Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Fed policy.
 Please consult the Risks Related to Our Business and Industry section within Part I, "Item 1A.
 Risk Factors" in our 2018 Annual Report on Form 10-K for more information about the risks associated with significant interest rate changes, and the potential related effects on our profitability and financial condition.
-The Fed followed through on late fourth quarter and early first quarter messaging by holding off on any additional rate hikes at its first two meetings of 2019, leaving the federal funds rate at 2.25 - 2.5%.
-Well-contained inflation has helped give the Fed the policy flexibility to delay further tightening in response to growth concerns.
-In the projection materials accompanying the meeting, the median expectation was that there would be no further rate hikes in 2019 as growth expectations moderated, although 6 of the 17 participants still saw a likelihood of one or more hikes before the end of the year.
-In the meeting minutes, members cited concerns about global growth and the decreasing impact of fiscal stimulus as reasons for lowering overall growth expectations.
+The Fed instituted its first rate cut since 2008 in July 2019 and followed through with a second rate cut in September, bringing the federal funds rate target range to 1.75 - 2.0%.
+The minutes from both the July and September 2019 policy meetings revealed policymakers' rising concerns about downside risks to growth forecasts, primarily from trade uncertainty and a weakening global growth outlook, despite a positive baseline expectation of continued moderate growth.
+In September, two members of the policy committee voted against the additional rate cut, while one voted for a larger cut, with the minutes revealing internal debate about how much future accommodation might be needed.
+At the same time, the policy statement continued to emphasize that any decision would be data dependent.